unahouExosite/docs/guide/resource_type_dispatch.md

 The processing role of dispatch resources is to send out a preset, or dynamic, message to the configured recipient using the configured delivery method.
-The result of the processing stored in the associated time-series database, and published, is either 'delivered' or 'undelivered'.
+The result of the processing stored in the associated time series database, and published, is either 'delivered' or 'undelivered'.

 ### Activation (future only)